mollywilliams/grace-notes.github.io/_topics/balaam.md

 ---
 title: Balaam
+display_title: Balaam
 layout: lesson
 ---

-**Balaam 2**

 **Balaam**

 Balaam was a Gentile living in the city of Pethor in Mesopotamia.
 He was a poet and a prophet of sorts, but he belongs to the Midianites.
-See Numbers 22 and following for his story.
+See [Numbers 22] (http://www.biblegateway.com/passage/?search=Numbers+22) and following for his story.

 Balaam possessed some knowledge of Jehovah, the true God; and he acknowledged that his superior powers and knowledge as a prophet came